 Free trade with China - unique in Europe

 The Greater Zurich Area connects you with the entire world: It offers easy access to customers due to its central location in the heart of Europe and the fantastic transportation connections.
-Its dense network of roads and railways and the proximity to Switzerland's international airports guarantee optimum mobility.
+Its dense network of roads and railways and the proximity to Switzerland's international airports guarantee ideal mobility.
 In addition, Swiss public transportation is known for its high degree of punctuality.
-Zurich Airport can be reached in about 60 minutes from almost anywhere in the Greater Zurich Area and from there the city center of Zurich can be reached in just ten minutes.
-From Zurich Airport, one of Europe’s leading airports, you can fly directly to 146 destinations, 134 European destinations in 36 countries and 52 intercontinental destinations in 26 countries.
+Zurich Airport can be reached in about 60 minutes from almost anywhere in the Greater Zurich Area and from there the city center of Zurich can be reached in 12 minutes.
+From Zurich Airport, one of Europe’s leading airports, you can fly directly to over 160 destinations worldwide.